 The overarching Bible mystery revealed by God is his world-embracing purpose of eventually redeeming, restoring, and reconciling all creation—including all humanity!—to Himself.

 The first Bible mystery we will examine is that of God: his Person, character, nature, works, and purposes.
-The Bible teaches that God is a mystery, but that we humans are to learn as much as the Bible teaches about Him, and be good administrators in sharing with others the mystery of Who God is.
+The Bible teaches that God is a mystery, but that we humans are to learn as much as the Bible teaches about Him, and be good and capable witnesses in sharing with others the mystery of Who God is.

 Way back in the beginning of the creation of humanity, God revealed Himself to humanity primarily in two ways: 1. in the cosmos…and 2. by implanting eternity in the hearts of all humans.
 Later, He revealed Himself in a third way: the Old Testament portion of the Bible.
 Still later, in a fourth way He revealed Himself in the person of Jesus and in New Testament writings shortly after the time of Jesus.
 So, God has revealed Himself to humanity in creation, by implanting eternity in the heart of every human, through the Bible, and through Jesus.
 In a sense, there is a fifth way: through the church, the living Body of Jesus.